kujenga/website/content/blog/goml-mlp.md

 performance at recognizing handwritten digits.

-While there are a number of resources available that cover either the implementation of basic single layer networks or the the concepts and math behind neural networks generally, there seems to be scant resources available online which cover both concept and implementation of multi-layer networks, particularly in a way that goes into the details of backpropagation and structuring it to be flexible enough for a variety of use cases.
+While there are a number of resources available that cover either the implementation of basic single layer networks or the concepts and math behind neural networks generally, there seems to be scant resources available online which cover both concept and implementation of multi-layer networks, particularly in a way that goes into the details of backpropagation and structuring it to be flexible enough for a variety of use cases.
 Our goal here is to use the process of implementing the network from top to bottom to get a